Policy Research Institute The Current State of Japanese Academia from the Perspective of Research Power

 Figure.3 Number of Papers in Major Countries・Top10 Number of・Top1 Number of

-As described above, Japan's research strength in terms of the number of papers in the field of clinical medicine is expected to maintain an increasing trend in terms of quantity (total number of papers), while improving in terms of quality (Top 10 and Top 1).
+As described above, Japan's research strength in the field of clinical medicine in terms of the number of papers was considered to be a challenge to improve in terms of quality (Top 10 and Top 1) while maintaining an increasing trend in terms of quantity (total number of papers).

-Figure 4 Trends in the number of papers, Top 10, and Top 1 in major countries in basic life sciences
+Fig. 4 Trends in the number of papers, Top 10, and Top 1 in major countries in basic life sciences

 Figure.4 Number of Papers in Major Countries・Top10 Number of・Top1 Number of